Friends & Family

 Source: Canva

-Difficult in-law moments happen to us all, so we’ve rounded up some of the most common awkward mother-in-law conversations and how to deal with them.
+Here, we’ve rounded up some of the most common awkward mother-in-law conversations and how best to handle them, with the help of an expert.

 Your mother-in-law wants to be in the delivery room

-A friend of mine not only had her mother-in-law insisting to be in the delivery room but also, another close friend was pushing to be present.
+A friend of mine not only had her mother-in-law insisting on being in the delivery room, but also another close friend was pushing to be present.
 In the end, she let them both be part of the day and said once the pain of labor started, she wasn’t really worried about who was in the room.
 While she admitted it was nice so many people wanted to witness the birth and wrap her new baby in love, when it came time for her second child, she clearly stated that only her husband was allowed in the room.

 Remember, this is about your body and your comfort level, so be clear about what you want.
-Be honest that you’re touched other people want to welcome your new baby into the world, but you and your partner would rather it be once you’re at least clothed in a hospital gown.
-Or if you’d rather avoid conflict altogether, say the hospital has certain restrictions you’re planning to adhere to.
+Be honest that you’re touched other people want to welcome your new baby into the world, but you and your partner would rather it be after the baby is born.

 Maybe you want your own mom home with you to help you get adjusted.
-Maybe you just want to avoid visitors while you and your partner get into a parenting rhythm.
-Maybe you don’t feel comfortable enough with your mother-in-law to breastfeed openly when your new baby demands it.
+Or you want to avoid visitors while you and your partner get into a parenting rhythm.
+Perhaps you don’t feel comfortable enough with your mother-in-law to breastfeed openly when your new baby demands it.
 Whatever your reasoning, it’s valid.

-Try to agree on a scheduled time when she can visit that works best for your family and then stick to that.
-Being firm and blunt is something you’ll have to work on going forward in your parenting journey, and building a foundation for it now will only help you in the long run.
+Try to agree on a scheduled time when she can visit that works best for your family, and then stick to that.
+Being clear and firm is something you’ll have to work on going forward in your parenting journey, and building a foundation for it now will only help you in the long run.

 Who knows, you may find after the baby is born you want her—or anyone willing—to make you a meal or hold the baby while you shower or nap.
 Or maybe not.
 The point is, it’s your home.
 It’s up to you and your partner to wrangle the visitor schedule, even for close family (especially for close family).